-Ottolenghi pairs this dish with a caper mayonnaise.
-As I don’t use eggs in my cooking, I left out the dressing.
-I loved the taste of the vegetables unconfused by other tastes.
-As an afterthought, some capers scattered over the cooked vegetables could be a great addition.
+Not a fan of mayonnaise, I left it out.
+I prefer the taste of the vegetables unconfused by other tastes.
+Some capers scattered over the cooked vegetables rather than in the mayonnaise is a great addition.

-I did add some green peppercorns to the poaching liquid, and a couple of juniper berries.
-These were in my kitchen at the time and complimented the flavours well.
-The juniper grounded it a little without overwhelming the flavours (if you add them, use only a couple of berries).
-And I loved the addition of green peppercorns.
+A variation is to add some green peppercorns to the poaching liquid, and a couple of juniper berries.
+These compliment the flavours well.
+The juniper grounds the dish a little without overwhelming the flavours (use only a couple of berries).
+And the addition of green peppercorns is wonderful.

-You can be flexible with the vegetable mix used in the dish, but keep away from strong flavours.
+Be flexible with the vegetable mix used in the dish, but keep away from strong flavours.
 Hence the use of baby vegetables.
-In the recipe below I give the fairly standard mix.
-However, I did add the tiniest of Brussels Sprouts (very hesitantly as the flavours can be strong) — they were Ok as they were very small, but I might not recommend that generally.
-I did however, add some teeny tomatoes, halved, right at then end of cooking.
+In the recipe below is the fairly standard mix.
+However, the tiniest of Brussels Sprouts were added, very hesitantly as the flavours can be strong.
+Teeny tomatoes, halved, were also added right at then end of cooking.
 Gorgeous.
-Oh, and some halved, small green beans.
+And some halved, small green beans.

-I would almost serve this as a separate course, so the gentleness can present itself in all it’s glory.
-Enjoy!
+Serve this as a separate course, so the gentleness of the vegetables can present itself in all it’s glory.

 Preparation Time: 20 mins